YuhangSong/DHP/README.md

 The reason we have to use YUV files is that, the remap function that get FoV from a 360 image is a binary file that takes YUV and output YUV.
 We have developed a Python version of remap, but it turns out to be even slower than just reading and writing YUV files into the disk (for more then 5 times).
 We are trying to see if remap is important to produce our results.
-If not, we are going to depreciate remap in the Pytorch version of DHP.

 Note that ```train.py``` is a script that starts multiple process managed by tmux.
 Thus, after running ```train.py```, you can use ```tmux attach=session -t a3c``` to see how each process goes.